Mousehop logo

 Nix flake

-Build the flake directly — the executable lands in result/bin.
+Build directly from the flake — the executable lands in result/bin/mousehop.

-Requires a Rust toolchain and GTK4 + libadwaita development headers.
-See the repository README for per-distro dependency lists.
+Clone the repo and build with Cargo.
+See the README for per-distro dependency lists.

 git clone https://github.com/jondkinney/mousehop